countertype/three-text/README.md

 ## Acknowledgements

-`three-text` is built on HarfBuzz and TeX, and this library would not exist without the authors and communities who contribute to, support, and steward these projects.
-Thanks to Theo Honohan and Yasi Perera for advice on graphics
+`three-text` is built on HarfBuzz and TeX, and started as a Three.js project; this library would not exist without the authors and communities who contribute to, support, and steward these projects.
+Thanks to Theo Honohan and Yasi Perera for the advice on graphics

 ## License